addiscent/vagrant-ruby-rails/README.md

 #### Guest VBox ".../workspace/" Subdirectory

-Recall that earlier you created a subdirectory in ".../vagrant-ruby/" named "workspace/".
+Recall that earlier you created a subdirectory in ".../vagrant-ruby-rails/" named "workspace/".
 You created it while in a terminal session on the _host_ computer, on its file system.
-Later, while in a "vagrant ssh" session, you created a _Rails_ app in _guest-vbox_ "/vagrant/workspace", and served its web pages from the WEBrick server.
+Later, while in a "vagrant ssh" session, you created a _Rails_ app in _guest-vbox_ "/vagrant/workspace", and served its web pages from the _WEBrick_ server.

-That is an example of how a subdirectory heirarchy in the _host_ ".../vagrant-ruby/" subdirectory can be used from "within" the _guest-vbox_ file system.
+That is an example of how a subdirectory heirarchy in the _host_ ".../vagrant-ruby-rails/" subdirectory can be used from "within" the _guest-vbox_ file system.

 Here is a ".../workspace/"-related tip for using _Git_ : At some point you may wish to commit your _guest-vbox_ _Vagrantfile_ and _.sh_ provisioning files to a _Git_ repository.
-However, you probably do _not_ want the files in "workspace/", or equivalent subdirectories of ".../vagrant-ruby/", to be co-mingled with commits of your _guest-vbox_ configuration/provisioning files.
-You can prevent that by adding the name "workspace" into your ".../vagrant-ruby/.gitignore" file.
-The same is true of the hidden ".../vagrant-ruby/.vagrant" subdirectory.
-See the _.gitignore_ file which you placed into ".../vagrant-ruby/" during installation.
+However, you probably do _not_ want the files in "workspace/", or equivalent subdirectories of ".../vagrant-ruby-rails/", to be co-mingled with commits of your _guest-vbox_ configuration/provisioning files.
+You can prevent that by adding the name "workspace" into your ".../vagrant-ruby-rails/.gitignore" file.
+The same is true of the hidden ".../vagrant-ruby-rails/.vagrant" subdirectory.
+See the _.gitignore_ file which you placed into ".../vagrant-ruby-rails/" during installation.

 ## Other Notes

 ##### Port Mapping

-The _Rails_ WEBrick server port default number is 3000.
+The _Rails_ _WEBrick_ server port default number is 3000.
 The _vagrant-ruby-rails_ _Vagrantfile_ maps _guest-vbox_ port number 3000 to _host_ port number 3030.
 The choice of port number 3030 is arbitrary.
 If you wish to change this port mapping to a _host_ number port which better suits your needs, you can do so by editing the _Vagrantfile_.
 For more information, see the _Vagrant_ documentation about the _config.vm.network_ directive.

 ##### Memory (RAM) Usage